CSS-Electronics/canedge-mdftoparquet-automation/README.md

 Contains scripts for batch processing existing MDF files in cloud storage buckets.

-- `process_backlog_amazon.py` - Script for processing backlog files in AWS S3
+- `process_backlog_amazon.py` - Script for processing backlog files in Amazon
+- `process_backlog_amazon_entry.py` - Extracts above script from Lambda into Glue and runs it
-- `process_backlog_azure.py` - Script for processing backlog files in Azure Blob Storage
+- `process_backlog_container.py` - Script for processing backlog files in Azure via container
-- `process_backlog_google.py` - Script for processing backlog files in Google Cloud Storage
+- `process_backlog_google.py` - Script for processing backlog files in Google

+### 3. `aggregation/` - Parquet Aggregation Processing

+Contains scripts for aggregating Parquet files to trip summray level (as a supplement to the existing Parquet data lake data).
+The scripts are structured similarly to the backlog scripts.

-### 3. `local-testing/` - Local Testing Environment
+### 4. `local-testing/` - Local Testing Environment

 Contains utilities and scripts for local development and testing.